loosolab/Datenanalyse-2021/wp4/Example Case/Biological Approaches of Cicero.md

 The second biological question `Cicero` could answer is then:
 ### Is there a specific promoter region that is only found in one tissue type, comparing all tissues with one another.

-In order to compare promoters, the ***conns.csv*** data frame has to be extended by the column tissue.
-Check if this column is already provided, otherwise add.

 CAUTION: just run this code chunk if the tissue isn't in ***conns_all*** yet.